GaelGosse/42/cursus/libft/shortcut.md

 ## Basics (available on chrome and vscode)

-alt + tab						: change application's window
+alt + tab emsp					: change application's window

 ctrl + arrowRight				: move your cursor at the end of the next word